tedyoung/leanpub-formatting/Introduction.md

 ## Github repository

-The Github repository that has the source text for this book can be foud [here](https://github.com/tedyoung/leanpub-formatting).
+The Github repository that has the source text for this book can be found [here](https://github.com/tedyoung/leanpub-formatting).
 If you have any corrections or additions, feel free to create a Pull Request.

+A> Note that there may be a short (~1 day) delay between publishing a new version and uploading those changes to the Github repository.

 ## License